LaPreprint/typst/examples/pixels/main.typ

 // Update this import to where you put the `lapreprint.typ` file
-// You should probably use:
+// It should probably be in the same folder
-// #import "@preview/lapreprint:0.1.0": template
 #import "../../lapreprint.typ": template

 #show: template.with(